AlexanderDewhirst/spark-sql-kinesis-connector/sql-streaming-sqs/README.md

-ignoreFileDeletion|false|whether to ignore any File deleted message in SQS queue fileNameOnly|false|Whether to check new files based on only the filename instead of on the full path shouldSortFiles|true|whether to sort files based on timestamp while listing them from SQS useInstanceProfileCredentials|false|Whether to use EC2 instance profile credentials for connecting to Amazon SQS maxFilesPerTrigger|no default value|maximum number of files to process in a microbatch maxFileAge|7d|Maximum age of a file that can be found in this directory
+ignoreFileDeletion|false|whether to ignore any File deleted message in SQS queue fileNameOnly|false|Whether to check new files based on only the filename instead of on the full path shouldSortFiles|true|whether to sort files based on timestamp while listing them from SQS shouldAcknowledgeMessages|true|whether to acknowledge messages in the SQS queue. useInstanceProfileCredentials|false|Whether to use EC2 instance profile credentials for connecting to Amazon SQS maxFilesPerTrigger|no default value|maximum number of files to process in a microbatch maxFileAge|7d|Maximum age of a file that can be found in this directory